 Danforth Art Museum

-Danforth Art Museum/School is now part of Framingham State University, and opened to the public in April 2019.
+Danforth Art Museum is now part of Framingham State University, and opened to the public in April 2019.
 This new chapter in the long relationship between the Danforth and the University will provide new educational resources for our faculty and students in the arts and beyond; new course offerings; and the prestige of becoming the first state university in Massachusetts home to a comprehensive art museum and cultural destination.
 The museum’s collection of more than 3,000 pieces of American art will be gifted to the University, including the work of Framingham sculptor Meta Vaux Warrick Fuller.
-The museum is slated to open in the April 2019.